nietras/nietras.github.io/_posts/2022-01-03-bendingdotnet-move-native-libraries.md

 and
 executable](https://docs.microsoft.com/en-us/dotnet/core/deploying/single-file),
 this means native libraries are extracted to a temporary directory that is hard to find.
 With a couple of GBs this can quickly add up.
-It also makes the exe itself much larger, which adds friction doing updates where you don't need to update native libraries.
+It also makes the executable itself much larger, which adds friction when doing updates where you don't need to update native libraries.
 Note that there is an option to exclude certain files from being embedded with `ExcludeFromSingleFile`, as discussed in the link, but this doesn't work for our case either.

 What we really want is for the dll-files to be moved to a sub-directory that for example is named according to the `RuntimeIdentifier` like `win-x64` so we get: